Registration of a Limited Liability Company (LLC) in Malta: Fast and Easy – 3 Steps without Travelling:

 It is possible to apply for a Registered Community Design (RCD) at the European Union Intellectual Property Office (EUIPO) or for international protection at the World Intellectual Property Organization (WIPO) office in Geneva.

-Copyrights protection for software, original literary, scientific, and artistic work lasts until the death of the creator plus 70 years in the EU and plus 50 years outside the EU according to the Berne Convention.
-Registration of copyrights is not required; it is sufficient to attach the copyright symbol plus the year of creation to the text.
+Copyright protection for software, original literary, scientific, and artistic work lasts until the death of the creator plus 70 years in the EU and plus 50 years outside the EU according to the Berne Convention.
+Registration of copyrights is not required; it is sufficient to attach the copyright symbol plus the year of creation and the author to the text.
 Sometimes it is useful to create documents that prove the ownership of copyrights.

-• Comprehensive Services from one source for your company in Malta.
+• Comprehensive Services for your company in Malta.

 • Quick Customer Due Diligence – we expect you have good financial standing, good qualification, and successful experience in your business.